JiveshDixit/xIndices/docs/modules.rst

 Below are detailed descriptions of the modules and their functions.
 Click on each to view the complete documentation:

-.. automodule::xIndices.indices
+.. automodule:: xIndices.indices
    :members:
    :undoc-members:
    :show-inheritance:

-.. automodule:: preprocess_data
+.. automodule:: xIndices.preprocess_data
    :members:
    :undoc-members:
    :show-inheritance:

-.. automodule:: utils
+.. automodule:: xIndices.utils
    :members:
    :undoc-members:
    :show-inheritance: